promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 - [Workloads in vSphere VMs](http://www.vmware.com/resources/techresources/10220)

 # OS Considerations
-In general, GigaSpaces runs on every OS supporting the JVM technology (Windows, Linux, Solaris, AIX, HP, etc).
+In general, XAP runs on every OS supporting the JVM technology (Windows, Linux, Solaris, AIX, HP, etc).
 No special OS tuning is required for most of the applications.
 See below for OS tuning recommendations that most of the applications running on GigaSpaces might need.

 ## File Descriptors
-The GigaSpaces LRMI layer opens network connections dynamically.
+The XAP LRMI layer opens network connections dynamically.
 With large scale applications or with clients that are running a large number of threads accessing the Data-Grid, you might end up having a large number of file descriptors used.

 You might have multiple JVMs running on the machine.
 This might need to increase the default max user processes value.